Vice Mayor Wes Bellamy Resigns from Virginia Board of Education

-Charlottesville Vice Mayor Wes Bellamy voluntarily resigned from his post on the Virginia Board of Education.
+Charlottesville Vice Mayor Wes Bellamy has resigned from his post on the Virginia Board of Education.

 Bellamy released a statement Wednesday, and informed Governor Terry McAuliffe's that he would leave his appointed position, effective immediately.